Resource-efficient Inference with Foundation Model Programs: Introduction

 Concretely, we propose a framework of \emph{resource-efficient foundation model programming} in which a task is automatically translated into an FMP that captures subtask dependencies and conditional control flow.
+The framework is modality-agnostic, making it directly applicable to any domain — text, vision, speech, or multimodal — as long as the task can be expressed as an FMP.
 Each submodule of the program is then assigned to one of several backend models, differing in resource cost and capability.
 For example, consider the scenario in Figure \ref{fig:background}, in which a visual question answering (VQA) system receives the query ``\textit{Is there a cat sitting or laying on a laptop keyboard?}'' Here, our method generates a program that uses a small, inexpensive object detection model to check whether both a cat and a laptop are present.
 Only if that condition is met does it invoke a more powerful vision-language model (VLM) for finer-grained reasoning.

 We specifically focus on ``streaming'' tasks in which the system repeatedly solves a task --- for example, answering a question --- on a \emph{sequence} of inputs.
-Each answer is provided without prior knowledge of the ground truth, and the system receives ground-truth feedback after each answer.
+An answer is generated without prior knowledge of the ground truth, then the system receives ground-truth feedback after each answer.
 In such settings, the cost of using a monolithic model is proportional to the number of inputs processed.
 By contrast, our approach uses the feedback from the early answers to learn a \emph{policy} that dynamically selects which backend model to invoke for each subtask, conditioned on the program input.
 Specifically, we use a combination of a structured REINFORCE estimator and Thompson Sampling to learn this policy.

 While existing routing or cascading strategies \citep{chen2023frugalgpt, shnitzer2023large, lu2023routing, nie2024online} attempt to reduce large language model (LLM) inference overheads by switching between model sizes, they do not exploit the rich structural dependencies that arise in complex, compositional workflows.
 By contrast, our programs make these dependencies explicit, opening up opportunities for more flexible resource optimization.